MitkoMitrov/DeezerApiApp/README.md

 # DeezerApiApp
 This application communicates with Deezer's API.
-The user enter the playlist ID and the list of songs are listed in RecyclerView bellow.<br>
+The user enters the playlist's ID and the songs are listed using RecyclerView bellow.<br>
 IDs for testing: <br>
 1578812305<br>
 3773404202<br>